 A night in Lafayette.
 Nothing to speak about.
 Hence, the next morning we’re in desperate need for a more interesting place.

 To New Orleans.
 Some 200 km to the east.
 A highway thru green forest.
 Mostly flooded.
 Later for many km on bridges.
 Crossing swamps and lakes.

 Then, New Orleans.
 1 of the great cities of the south.
 Thus many reasons to experience it.

 Of course, the famous French Quarter to start with.

 Important to notice, going to the French Quarter also means you’re not alone.
 There are always

 More important, it seems to be the place where responsible people live.
 Guys who even bother about the future of the US.

-Of course, besides stickers on cars it’s the place where you see all these beautifully restored house the Frenchies constructed long time ago.
+Of course, besides stickers on cars it’s the place where you see all these beautifully restored houses the Frenchies constructed long time ago.
 Mostly great town houses.

-Admiring all these Frenchy houses will probably make you hungry.
+Hungry after all these Frenchy houses?
 There are great places to munch some delicacies.
 Unfortunately, for a quick bite the choice is somehow limited to soaked pizza.
 But there are also great places to splurge.
 Or to buy some imported French delicacies in selected gourmet shops.
 Nevertheless, be warned …

 … the choice may be limited and it could happen, that not everything exactly meets your expectations.
 At least, we suppose the famous stuff they call Etouffée probably has a certain potential for improvement.
 Who knows.
 Maybe not at all.